reality66/cart66-cloud-members/readme.txt

 4. Page editor meta box for requiring a membership to view the page (or post)

 == Changelog ==

+= Version 1.1.7 - 2/3/2018 =

+* New: Use Javascript to show and hide members content to prevent CSS caching from messing things up.

 = Version 1.1.6 - 10/11/2016 =